fatouuuu/ruby_hackerrank_challenges/README.md

 This repository contains my solutions to the HackerRank Ruby challenges.

-Each folder contains a .txt file that has all the problem statements for that specific sub-domain as well as pseudocode and .rb files that have the solutions.
+Each folder contains a .txt file that has all the problem statements for that specific sub-domain and .rb files that have the solutions, pseudocode as well as BDD.